skywarth/annals-of-disco/cinematography/movie.md

 - A Quiet Place: Day One (2024)
 - Lincoln (2012)
+- Ghost Dog: The Way of The Samurai (1999)
 - Wild Tales (2014)
 - Phenomenon (1966)
 - A walk in the sun (1945)